morf1lo/morf1lo/README.md

 I have experience building high-load microservices' APIs using Go, Redis, RabbitMQ, Postgres, WebSockets

-But currently I'm learning Django and all of it's stuff
+But currently I'm learning Spring Boot and all of it's stuff

 ### My projects